 All care must be taken to never expose the treated skin to direct sunlight in the first few weeks after the procedure.
 Hats and sunscreen must be used at all times, even if you are only walking outside for a few minutes.
 Your skin must be treated with the same care that you would treat a newborn baby.

-We were on of the first in W.A. to perform Erbium laser and have performed hundreds of successful cases.
-Our nurses are caring and give excellent follow up care and Dr Murray is extremely impressed with the rejuvenating effects of this machine.
+We were one of the first in WA to perform Erbium laser and have performed hundreds of successful cases.
+Our nurses are caring and give excellent follow up care.